appium/appium/packages/appium/docs/en/contributing/index.md

 cwd: ../../../../../
 ---

+Appium is open source, available under an Apache 2.0 license.
+Appium's copyright is held by the [OpenJS Foundation](https://openjsf.org), and Appium receives contributions from many companies across several software industries, regardless of their competitive status.
+(3rd-party drivers and plugins are available under the licenses provided by their authors.)

+As such, we welcome contributions!
+The project moves forward in relation to the investment of contributions of code, documentation, maintenance, and support from companies and volunteers.

 This section of Appium's documentation is for those who are interested in contributing to Appium's development.
 It contains developer overviews, guides, and notes.
 Use the navigation menu to find a specific topic.
 All the information in these guides assumes in-depth familiarity with Appium